enviroresearchgroup/erg/projects.md

 				<header class="major">
 					<h3>Water Quality</h3>
 				</header>
-				<p>This year (2023) we are focusing on water quality, mainly in terms of lead levels in drinking water, in the city of Chicago.
-Learn more here:
+				<p>This project focuses on water contamination issues that affect Chicago residents and natural spaces.
+Why does Chicago have the most lead pipes of any city in the US, and how are social groups and civic bodies addressing this challenge?
+What are the implications of Chicago’s water infrastructure for health and agriculture?
 </p>
 				<ul class="actions">
 					<li><a href="z-water-quality-chicago.html" class="button">Learn more</a></li>